Humana Insurance for Addiction Treatment in Pennsylvania

 What Services Are Covered by My Humana Plan?

 To get maximum coverage from Humana, see if the provider you’re considering is in your network.
-A network is all the providers in an area that are contracted with Humana.
 All providers within the Humana network agree to give healthcare services at lower costs for Humana clients.

 In-network providers submit your claims to Humana on your behalf.
 Out-of-network providers may be more expensive, and you’ll possibly have to file your own claims.
 Some Humana plans don’t cover any out-of-network providers, except in the case of serious emergencies.
 Check your plan or call Humana customer service for specific details about network coverage details.